Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Scenes/CreateTerrainSurfaceFromLocalTilePackage/README.md

 ## How it works

 1. Create a `Scene` and add it to a `SceneView`.
-2. Create an `ArcGISTiledElevationSource`  from a local tile package (.tpk)
+2. Create an `ArcGISTiledElevationSource`  from a local tile package (.tpkx)
 3. Add this source to the scene's base surface: `Scene::baseSurface::elevationSources::append(tileElevationSource)`

 ## Relevant API